alvesvaren/resizer2/README.md

 - To not make the start menu appear, it fakes the combination Win+LShift, which usually doesn't do anything, but might conflict with other hotkeys you have set up.
 - It needs to run as administrator to work for system windows (such as the task manager), if you don't want this, use the portable version.
-- Some fullscreen apps really doesn't like being moved to another monitor, so be careful moving fullscreened windows.
+- Some fullscreen apps really doesn't like being moved to another monitor, so depending on the application it may or may not work as expected.
+Please report any broken apps as an issue, and I'll add it to the blacklist!
 - Only precompiled to x64, but should work on arm64 with emulation.
 32-bit might work if you compile it yourself!
-- It moves the parent window, but some apps are coded incorrectly which breaks this.
+- It moves the parent window, but some apps are coded incorrectly which makes them behave weird when moved using this.

 ## Autostarting: